-In May 2015, the Board published an Exposure Draft Conceptual Framework for Financial Reporting ('the Exposure Draft') which, among other things, proposed changes to the existing definitions of an asset and a liability, and to the concepts supporting those definitions.
+In May 2015, the Board published an Exposure Draft Conceptual Framework Financial Reporting ('the Exposure Draft') which. among other things, proposed changes to the existing definitions of an asset and a liability, and to the concepts supporting those definitions.

 Many respondents to the Exposure Draft expressed broad support for those changes.
-However, some respondents suggested that the Board should assess the robustness and possible implications of the revised definitions before finalising them.
+However, respondents suggested that the Board should assess the possible robustness and implications of the revised definitions before finalising them.